runemadsen/runemadsen-2012/writings/printing-code/lecure-form.md

 This poses a series of questions: When working with computational form, should we prefer some shapes to other?
 How far should we go to simulate organic, human techniques in the digital world?
 Is it fake recreating pen pressure on a line, when the output is a pixel grid?

+So how do you approach creating form in code - especially form with meaning?
+Processing ships with simple and more advanced ways of drawing shapes, the simplest being the shape functions.

+	rect()
+	ellipse()
+	triangle()

+With these, you can take control over the positioning, or you can specify a range of possible outcomes.

+	Show a sketch that draws a a rectangle and a circle at random places and sizes, in black and white

+More advanced polygons

+	vertex
+	bezier

+With polygons you have the same basic choice: constraint it to a specific outcome, or use random to specify a variety of outputs.
+Are you choosing or is the code choosing?
+This is an aspect of generative design we'll look at later in the semester.

+	Show sketch with generative use of beziercurves

 We can introduce more complexity by introducing more forms.
 Even with simple repetition, we can build complex scenarios.
 Repetition is banal when writing code.
 It is the distribution of the repeated elements that creates meaning.

-	Now I need the grid of rectangles ported to Processing, changing small lines of code to change it.
+The repetition of rectangles has - of course - a much greater significance in computational design, because the pixel grid is the one and only way of expression.

+	Show grid of rectangles with different meanings, from DE

+This week your assignment will be to create 3 simple, geometric shapes that each has a specific meaning.
+I will go through some techniques for creating forms:

+	Show code about distancing objects next to each other when repeating circle packing from GG
+		grid spacing

+	Show Eno Henze, p.
+60 in GG
+	Show code that creates something like it

+	Show Stefan Sagmeister p.
+128 in GG
+	Show code that creates something like it

+	Show Roman Verostko, o.
+156 in GG
+	Show code that creates something like it